 And when you do that here, you’re folding it onto some extraordinary toppings.
 My personal favorite is the Lamb Merguez Sausage with garlic confit, roasted pepper, pine nut and the perfect amount of tzatziki.
 But the Spicy San Marzano Tomato Sauce pizza, and the Farm Egg pizza are both incredible in their own rights.

 Paladar is also a beautiful place to enjoy a meal.
-Go for brunch or dinner and take in the chic ambiance, the sounds of the open kitchen, and — of course — the excellence that can be found up and down their menu.
+Go for brunch or dinner and take in the chic ambiance.
+The sounds of the open kitchen, and the excellence that can be found on their menu is an experience.

 #3: Pizza Delicious

-Since they opened in 2010 (first as a pop-up, and later, as the pizzeria we know today), Pizza Delicious has been the North Star of pizza for New Orleanians starving for a New York-style slice.
+Since they opened in 2010, Pizza Delicious has been the North Star of pizza for New Orleanians starving for a New York-style slice.

 “We started Pizza D because we couldn’t find the pizza we grew up with in Queens and on Long Island,” explained Mike Friedman, who owns the shop along with business partner (and former college roommate) Greg Augarten.

-Pizza D is known for its big, foldable, thin-crust slices, and Friedman said they are obsessive about the ingredients they use.
+Pizza D is known for its big, foldable, thin-crust slices.
+Friedman said they are obsessive about the ingredients they use.